 Technology soothes the spinning mind, the constant pressure, the cries of children who hunger for more attention.
 At the dinner table, on the couch, in the car, or in the stroller, children are given the “pacifying” power of screen time, which creates pseudo-attachment and addictive patterns.
 This faux “umbilical chord” or connection seemingly sedates their overwhelm but simultaneously stimulates their vulnerable, growing brains in ways they are not neurologically ready for.

 It is a vicious loop.
-The west’s compulsive agenda of “progress” and “success”, as propagated in our schools and media, exacerbates the ingrained, insidious and seductive “more” ethos, what Omid Safi calls the disease of being busy.
-Unwittingly, we fall prey to it and without proper support, and then must continuously find ways to maintain and pay for the hectic life we’ve built.
-Meanwhile, our most vulnerable, who remind us daily what really matters—to care for the present moment—suffer for it.
+The West’s compulsive agenda of “progress” and “success”, as propagated in our schools and media, exacerbates the ingrained, insidious and seductive “more” ethos, what Omid Safi calls the disease of being busy; one that ultimately has roots in trauma and programming; in feelings of profound inadequacy — I’m not enough, worthy, lovable.
+Without stable grounding inside, and to compensate, we easily fall prey to the lure “more”, and without proper support; and then we must continuously find ways to maintain and pay for the hectic life we’ve built.
+Meanwhile, our most vulnerable, who remind us daily what really matters — to care for the present moment — suffer for it.

 We’ve lost connection to the power of our unbounded spirit, to the land, to love of self and life.
 And so we try to fill the land—our lives—with narrow ideologies in the same way we try to fill an empty stomach.
 We busily take and consume and build in blindly addictive cycles, but nothing is ever enough.
 The earth suffers.
 Children suffer.
 The suffering co-arises.

 We’ve forgotten who we are, our roots in our soul and the soul of the Earth.
 And we’ve forgotten the power and necessity for relationship with other humans and the environment as a whole.